-The redline connects the medians across different groups.
+The red line connects the medians of different groups.

-The points are mostly close to the straight line, however, we can observe a small pattern in the beginning and in the end, which suggests the distribution of residuals is a little skewed.
+Most of the standardized residuals distribute closely to the straight line.
+However, we can also observe that a few of them drift away from the line in the beginning and end, which suggests that the distribution of residuals is a little skewed.